Clarksons Travel Group: Services

+Technology

-Always a pioneer, Clarksons installed the very first real-time computer system in the western hemisphere, which handled bookings, flights, and hotels all in one.
+Always a pioneer, Clarksons installed the very first real-time computer system in the Western Hemisphere, which handled bookings, flights, and hotels all in one.
 The system was a UNIVAC 96K 9400 card-reading real-time computer, with a complete terminal using a teletype-like data entry point with hexadecimal data entered by pressing numerous buttons illuminated on the main board.
 There were 6 magnetic tape machines, two magnetic disk drives (each 10 megabytes with six heavy metal disks for each machine), and a high-speed line printer (capable of printing charter airline tickets at a rate of about one every three seconds on multi-part paper).
 The basement computer room was maintained at 64 °F and 65% humidity, and operated 7 days per week, 52 weeks per year.
 There was a 3-shift system proving 24-hour operation of the Sperry Rand UNIVAC 9400 Real-Time computer, with 2 senior operators Christopher Haige and Bruce Grant both having been instrumental in helping install the computer system… the first of its kind in the whole of Europe (plus UK) in 1968.